AntoineSoetewey/datanalyze/content/docs/shortcodes/index.md

 ---
+title: "Shortcodes"
-date: "2020-08-11"
+date: 2020-08-11
-description: All the shortcodes available in Congo.
 draft: false
+description: "All the shortcodes available in Congo."
-slug: shortcodes
+slug: "shortcodes"
-tags:
-- shortcodes
-- mermaid
-- icon
-- lead
-- docs
-title: Shortcodes
+tags: ["shortcodes", "mermaid", "icon", "lead", "docs"]
 ---

 In addition to all the [default Hugo shortcodes](https://gohugo.io/content-management/shortcodes/), Congo adds a few extras for additional functionality.